 A lot of pain in the back is related to having a weak core.
 Take extra time in your workouts to exercise your core.
 Exercise the abdominal and oblique muscles.
 These muscles are part of what helps keep the spine aligned, and as mentioned, proper spine alignment is key to relieving pain.
 There are several different exercises that are good for core and back strengthening, some include planks, side planks, scissors, crunches, wall sits, and bird dog.

 It makes sense that how you sleep can affect your spine.
 While you sleep, your back is in the same position for hours.
 If you find yourself waking up with your back hurting it’s likely because of how you are sleeping.
 Sleep positions and mattresses can greatly impact pain in the back.
 Super soft mattresses offer little support and are not good for back pain.

 A medium-firm to firm mattress is best for those with back pain.
 You can try using a pillow to relieve stress on your spine while you sleep.
 If you sleep on your stomach, try putting a pillow underneath your lower abdomen.
 If you sleep on your side, try putting a pillow between your knees.
 If you sleep on your back, try putting a pillow underneath your knees.

 Seek Professional Help

 Whether you suffer from an occasional bad back or chronic pain, it can begin to interfere with your everyday life.
-There is no reason why you should suffer from back pain when there are things that you can try to alleviate the pain.
-Using the techniques listed above with the help from your orthopedic doctor and a trained physical therapist can do wonders when it comes to improving your back pain.
+There is no reason why you should suffer from pain in your back when there are things that you can try to alleviate the pain.
+Using the techniques listed above with the help of your orthopedic doctor and a trained physical therapist can do wonders when it comes to improving your overall pain.